tvdboom/ATOM/docs/user_guide/data_management/data_management.md

 `None` to ignore the meta-estimator for multioutput tasks.

 !!! note
-    Currently, scikit-learn metrics do not support multiple target variables.
-    If the [prediction method][prediction-methods] needed to calculate a metric returns multiple columns, ATOM calculates the mean of the selected metric over every individual target.
+    Currently, scikit-learn metrics do not support multiclass-multioutput classification tasks.
+In this case, ATOM calculates the mean of the selected metric over every individual target.

 !!! tip
     * Some models like [MultiLayerPerceptron][] have native support for